DanThomson/simple-vim/readme.md

 # Make the appropriate additions to your .vimrc
 # changes found in the vimrc-additions file

-# create the neobundle file at:
+# Copy neobundle.vim to ~/.vim/
-~/.vim/neobundle.vim
+cp neobundle.vim ~/.vim/neobundle.vim
-You can copy the neobundle.vim file from this directory

-# create the plugin directory to hold plugin specific config
+# Create the plugin directory to hold plugin specific config
+# I keep each plugin's config in a file with the same name as the plugin.
+# This isn't necessary, but I find it keeps my settings organized.
 mkdir -p ~/.vim/plugin
+cp airline.vim ~/.vim/plugin
+cp git-gutter.vim ~/.vim/plugin
+cp NERDTree.vim ~/.vim/plugin
+cp rainbow.vim ~/.vim/plugin
 cp syntastic.vim ~/.vim/plugin
-cp git-gutter.vim ~/.vim/plugin

 # Optional
+#
 # create ~/.vim/ftplugin
 mkdir -p ~/.vim/ftplugin
 # copy in any filetype specific config

-# Once all of that is done execute this command from your terminal:
+# Once all of that is done execute this command to install plugins
 vim +NeoBundleInstall +qall
 ```